Leshaka/PUBobot2/README.md

 * * `CREATE DATABASE pubodb CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;`
 * * `GRANT ALL PRIVILEGES ON pubodb.* TO 'pubobot'@'localhost';`
 * Install required modules and configure PUBobot2:
-* * `python3.9 -m pip install discord.py pymysql==0.9.3 aiomysql emoji glicko2 trueskill prettytable`
 * * `git clone https://github.com/Leshaka/PUBobot2`
 * * `cd PUBobot2`
+* * `pip3 install -r requirements.txt`
 * * `cp config.example.cfg config.cfg`
 * * `nano config.cfg` - Fill config file with your discord bot instance credentials and mysql settings and save.
 * * Optionally, if you want to use other languages, run script to compile translations: `./compile_locales.sh`.
-* * `python3.9 PUBobot2.py` - If everything is installed correctly the bot should launch without any errors and give you CLI.
+* * `python3 PUBobot2.py` - If everything is installed correctly the bot should launch without any errors and give you CLI.

 ## Credits
 Developer: **Leshaka**.
 Contact: leshkajm@ya.ru.